MarkvanMents/docs/content/developerportal/deploy/private-cloud-upgrade-guide.md

----
-title: "Upgrading Private Cloud to the latest version"
+# Upgrading Private Cloud to the latest version
-parent: "private-cloud"
-description: "Describes how to manually upgrade to the latest version of the Mendix Operator"
-menu_order: 90
-tags: ["Upgrade", "Private Cloud", "Cluster", "Operator", "Deploy"]
----

 ## 1 Introduction